geemeows/personal-finance-tracker/PRD.md

-# Product Requirements Document: Personal Finance Tracker
+# Product Requirements Document: Expensify

 ## Objective

 Develop a web application for users to track their income and expenses, visualize financial data, and handle multi-currency support with real-time exchange rates.

 ---